 Farmers Market runs, rain or shine, every Saturday at 2:30.
 You will find music, fruits, veggies, and all kinds of people.
 While you’re there, visit the Santa Manuela School House and the Heritage House Museum.
 Both will entertain the kids and give you a day trip to remember.

-The lake itself is open year round and allows swimming also.
-Boating, skiing, wind surfing, and fishing are only a few of the activities at this lake.
+Nearby Lopez Lake is open year round and allows swimming also.
+Boating, skiing, windsurfing, and fishing are only a few of the activities at this lake.

 No matter what you do in Arroyo Grande, you are bound to come home feeling like you visited a quiet little town that is often overlooked.